theuprising/snackpack/README.md

 },
 ```

-(Local and development are environments, as specified in the manifest)
+Local and production are environments, as specified in the manifest.

+Notice how we can stack them: `snackpack serve local production`.

 ## Builders

 You can write your own builders, and put them into `[your project]/config/snackpack/[builder]/[environment].js`.

+You can also add your own configuration to existing builders the same way.
+Your config will be applied _after_ the default config.

 The `defaults` environment will always be applied before any other environments.